rc-bellergy/drone-notes/ardupilot/toritaka/README.md

-# PxPi Drone Project 2020
+# Toritaka Drone Project 2020

 This project is to install Pixhawk to Parrot Disco and use a 3G / 4G network to achieve the goal of `long-range ground station control`.